Michael Wittig

-Michael Richard Wittig (born August 21, 1976) is an American Christian musician who is best known as "Kalel", the current bass player for the Dove Awards winning and Grammy nominated Christian hard rock band Pillar.
+Michael Richard "Kalel" Wittig (born August 21, 1976) is an American contemporary Christian musician best known as the bass player for the Christian rock band Pillar.

 After ten years of playing with Pillar, Wittig left the band in September 2008.
 He then later returned to the band in 2012.
-He was also a member of pop rock band Stars Go Dim, with Joey Avalos, Lester Estelle Jr. (former drummer for Pillar) and Chris Cleveland till 2012.
+He was also a member of pop rock band Stars Go Dim, with Joey Avalos, Lester Estelle Jr. (former drummer for Pillar) and Chris Cleveland until 2012.

 Biography

 Musical career

-In 1992 he formed a Christian band in his garage.
+In 1992, he formed a Christian band in his garage.
 The band was originally called Q: The Source (named after the Q document), but they eventually renamed it as Godspeed for the release of their self-titled EP.
 Wittig's fellow Godspeed members were Mahlon Tobias and Robert Brouhard.